Korean Seon: Tension

-By the eleventh century Sŏn Buddhism became established in Korea.
+By the eleventh century Seon Buddhism became established in Korea.
 It distinguished itself from the existing Five Schools and their scriptural emphasis.
 Tension developed between the new meditational schools and the previously existing scholastic schools, which were described by the term gyo, meaning "learning" or "study".
-Efforts were needed to attain mutual understanding and rapprochement between Sŏn and these scholastic schools.
+Efforts were needed to attain mutual understanding and rapprochement between Seon and these scholastic schools.